Microsoft Flight Simulator 2002

 Microsoft Flight Simulator 2002, also known as FS2002, is a video game released in October 2001, and is the 8th installment of the Microsoft Flight Simulator video game series.
 A version called Professional Edition was released at the same time as standard edition that added two aircraft, a flight instructor feature, and an editor to create buildings and aircraft.

 Gameplay

 FS2002 (8.0) – Autogen allowed the environment throughout the world to be true to its surroundings.
 A Cessna C172SP Skyhawk above the default Meigs Field Airport in Chicago.

 FS2002 (8.0) improved vastly over previous versions.
 In addition to improved graphics, FS2002 introduced air traffic control (ATC) and artificial intelligence (AI) aircraft enabling users to fly alongside computer controlled aircraft and communicate with airports.
-An option for a target framerate was added, enabling a cap on the framerate to reduce stutter while performing texture loading and other maintenance tasks.
+An option for a target frame rate was added, enabling a cap on the framerate to reduce stutter while performing texture loading and other maintenance tasks.
 In addition, aircraft feature a 3D virtual cockpit, creating in effect a view of the cockpit from the viewpoint of a real pilot.
 The external view also featured an inertia effect, inducing an illusion of movement in a realistic physical environment.